-Our beer takes at least 2 weeks to condition.
-The process begins in closed tanks at the brewery and after the beer is racked (poured) into casks, and continues during cask storage both in the brewery and pub cellar.
+Our beer takes at least two weeks to condition.
+The process begins in closed tanks at the brewery and after the beer is racked (poured) into casks, and continues during cask storage even until the pub cellar.

 A little isinglass finings are added to our beers at racking.
 This miraculous natural product helps clarify the beer by helping the yeast settle in cask, producing a beautifully clear pint.

-Beers for bottling are drawn from brewery conditioning tanks and transported by road tanker to our friends at Robinsons Brewery in Stockport where they are chilled and stored for 10 days before being filtered and bottled.
-At the end of the bottling process the bottles can be pasteurised, labelled and packed ready for distribution.
+Beers for bottling are drawn from brewery conditioning tanks and transported by road tanker to our bottlers, where they are chilled and stored for 10 days before being bottled.
+We filter our bottled beer rather than pasteurize as we think it gives a better, more natural flavour.
+It's then labelled and packed ready for distribution.